 TREATMENT – MOBILE

 Existing coupon and gift card fields were collapsed to create a simplified cart page.
-By doing so, merchants are able to continue to provide the coupon options while ultimately focusing attention on the checkout button.
+By doing so, merchants are able to continue to provide the coupon options while ultimately focusing attention on the checkout button and simplifying checkout flow.

 Many shoppers do not have a gift card or coupon code to redeem.
 As such, an open field may inadvertently encourage shoppers to leave the site to hunt for coupon codes (and not return to complete the transaction).
 Community learnings have also revealed that simplification of the cart and checkout pages generally (nothing in eCommerce is an always!) produce positive results.